 Transfer stations often have a rock box, which is a lip around the bottom of the chute that provides a ledge for rocks and dust to collect.
 The purpose of a rock box is to prevent the flow of ore from wearing out the bottom of the transfer chute.

-Conveyor systems become more complex when they use variable paths requiring multiple chutes, which usually requires a greater vertical distance.
+Conveyor systems become more complicated when they use variable paths requiring multiple chutes that require a greater vertical distance.

-These systems divide the material with multiple diverted discharge points, which an operator can control with butterfly valves.
-The design of the cross section is particularly important for switchable transfer chutes, since blockages are more likely than with simpler chutes.
+These systems divide the bulk material with multiple diverted discharge points, which an operator can control with butterfly valves.
+The cross-section design is essential for switchable transfer chutes since blockages are more likely than with simpler chutes.

-Furthermore, packing becomes a more serious concern for longer chutes due to the greater difficulty in cleaning them and preparing them for operation.
+Furthermore, packing becomes a more serious concern for longer chutes due to the greater difficulty of cleaning them and preparing them for operation.

-A rock box directs the flow of ore so that it lands in the center of the conveyor belt each time.
-It must also prevent the ore from damaging or wearing out the bottom of the transfer chute, which could change the trajectory of the ore.
+A rock box directs the ore flow to land in the center of the conveyor belt each time.
+It also prevents the ore from damaging or wearing out the bottom of the transfer chute.
+Otherwise, it could change the trajectory of the material.
 The rock box allows the rock on top of it to absorb the abrasion caused by the moving ore.

 However, a rock box can’t prevent ore from hitting the side of the transfer chute before it reaches the rock box.
 This problem is generally the result of differences in the size of rocks and the speed of the feeder belt, which alters the ore trajectory and causes the ore to hit the chute in different locations.

-AR liners are made from steel with a high carbon content, which increases its hardness.
+AR liners use steel with a high carbon content, which thereby increases the hardness.
 However, the carbon also makes the liner much more difficult to weld, so they’re usually bolted in place.
 We utilize UHMW liners fastened to the inside of the chute as additional protection.

-One of the advantages of bolts is that they provide an indication that the liner is wearing out.
+One of the advantages of bolts is that they indicate that the liner is wearing out.
 The bolt heads protrude from the surface of the liner, causing them to wear out first.
 The bolt will fall out when this occurs, thus alerting an operator to replace the liner before the transfer chute becomes damaged.

 Multiple missing bolts along the conveyor path could indicate that a liner has fallen out, which is a considerably more serious problem than a liner that’s merely worn.
-A loose liner can damage the conveyor belt or plug a chute, so it needs to be located immediately.
+A loose liner can damage the conveyor belt or plug a chute, so you need to locate it immediately.

-The chute skirting is a seal between the chute and the conveyor belt, primarily for the purpose of preventing material from bouncing and rolling off the belt during loading.
+The chute skirting is a seal between the chute and the conveyor belt, primarily to prevent material from bouncing and rolling off the belt during loading.

-The operator should continually monitor the skirt’s condition and adjust it as needed to prolong its lifespan and this adjustment is critical for the chute to operate properly.
+The operator should continually monitor the skirt’s condition and adjust it as needed to prolong its lifespan, as this adjustment is critical for the chute to operate properly.

-Transfer chutes typically have multiple safeguards to help keep a conveyor system operating.
-These safeguards address issues of equipment failure and operator error, both of which are common causes of conveyor system outages.
+Transfer chute designs typically have multiple safeguards to help keep a conveyor system operating as intended.
+These safeguards address equipment failure and operator error issues, both of which are common causes of conveyor system outages.